Tösstal railway line: History

-Operation
+Operation (S26)

 Route

-The line runs from a northern terminus in Winterthur Hauptbahnhof, the main station of the city of Winterthur, to a southern terminus at Rüti ZH station, on the railway line from Zürich to Rapperswil via Uster.
-In so doing it passes through the Zürcher Oberland following the valleys of the Töss river and Jona river.
+The line runs from its northern terminus Winterthur Hauptbahnhof, the main station of the city of Winterthur, to its southern terminus at Rüti ZH station, which is an intermediate stop on the railway line from Zürich to Rapperswil via Uster.
+In so doing it passes through the Zürcher Oberland following the valleys of the rivers Töss (Töss Valley) and Jona, traversing their drainage divide at Gibswil.

 Along its route, the line serves the following stations: